Lambda Function in Python with Examples (Full Tutorial)

 5. Lambda Function using Multiple Statements

-Unfortunately, Lambda functions do not allow multiple statements, But, we can create two separate lambda functions and then call the other lambda function as a parameter to the first function. as shown in the below program
+Unfortunately, Lambda functions do not allow multiple statements, but, we can create two separate lambda functions and then call the other lambda function as a parameter to the first function, as shown in the program below

 List = [[2,3,4],[1, 4, 16, 64],[3, 6, 9, 12]]